 - help negotiate a settlement

-- represent you in family court for child protection, and simple custody, access, support matters
+- represent you in family court for child protection, and simple matters about decision-making responsibility (used to be called “custody”), parenting time (used to be called “access”), and support matters

 - provide assistance in criminal court for bail hearings, sentencing, diversion, guilty pleas, and adjournments.

 The ways to pay a lawyer are as follows:

 Legal Aid Certificates

 Legal Aid Ontario (LAO) runs a certificate program that pays for a private lawyer to represent eligible, low-income Ontarians in matters in criminal or family courts, and certain administrative tribunals including immigration/refugee boards.
 A certificate is a voucher (promise) guaranteeing that the lawyer will get paid by LAO for representing you for a certain number of hours, which is stated on the certificate (more hours can sometimes be added).
 If you cannot afford a lawyer on your own, you may be able to receive a Legal Aid Certificate, which pays for a lawyer to represent you.

 For more information about eligibility and how to apply, see Overview of Legal Aid Services.

 If you do not have a Legal Aid Certificate and you are paying for the lawyer fees yourself, it is very important to make sure that you understand how the lawyer will bill you for their time and to discuss billing and payment upfront.

 a) What are fees and disbursements?